-'Slotting' Slotting is a Basel 2 approach that requires a standard set of rules to be used in the calculation of RWAs, based upon an assessment of factors such as the financial strength of the counterparty.
-The requirements for the application of the Slotting approach are detailed in BIPRU 4.5.

-'Sovereign exposure(s)' Exposures to central governments, including holdings in government bonds and local government bonds.

-'Specific market risk' A risk that is due to the individual nature of an asset and can potentially be diversified or the risk of a price change in an investment due to factors related to the issuer or, in the case of a derivative, the issuer of the underlying investment.

-'Spread risk' Measures the impact of changes to the swap spread, i.e. the difference between swap rates and government bond yields.

-'Standard & Poor's' A credit rating agency.

-'Standby facilities, credit lines and other commitments' Agreements to lend to a customer in the future, subject to certain conditions.
-Such commitments are either made for a fixed period, or have no specific maturity but are cancellable by the lender subject to notice requirements.

-'Statutory' Line items of income, expense, profit or loss, assets, liabilities or equity stated in accordance with the requirements of the UK Companies Act 2006 and the requirements of International Financial Reporting Standards (IFRS).

-'Statutory return on average shareholders' equity' Statutory profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity.

-'STD' / 'Standardised Approach' A method of calculating Risk Weighted Assets that relies on a mandatory framework set by the regulator to derive risk weights based on counterparty type and a credit rating provided by an External Credit Assessment Institute.

-'Stress Testing' A process which involves identifying possible future adverse events or changes in economic conditions that could have unfavourable effects on the Group (either financial or non-financial), assessing the Group's ability to withstand such changes, and identifying management actions to mitigate the impact.

-'Stressed Value at Risk (SVaR)' An estimate of the potential loss arising from a 12 month period of significant financial stress over a one day horizon.

-'Structured entity' An entity in which voting or similar rights are not the dominant factor in deciding control.
-Structured entities are generally created to achieve a narrow and well defined objective with restrictions around their ongoing activities.

-'Structural hedge' / 'hedging' An interest rate hedge in place to reduce earnings volatility and to smoothen the income over a medium/long term on positions that exist within the balance sheet and do not re-price in line with market rates.
-See also 'Equity structural hedge' and 'Product structural hedge'.

-'Structural model of default' A model based on the assumption that an obligor will default when its assets are insufficient to cover its liabilities.
+- 'Significant Increase in Credit Risk (SICR)' Barclays assesses when a significant increase in credit risk has occurred based on quantitative and qualitative assessments. - 'Slotting' Slotting is a Basel 2 approach that requires a standard set of rules to be used in the calculation of RWAs, based upon an assessment of factors such as the financial strength of the counterparty.
+The requirements for the application of the Slotting approach are detailed in BIPRU 4.5. - 'Sovereign exposure(s)' Exposures to central governments, including holdings in government bonds and local government bonds. - 'Specific market risk' A risk that is due to the individual nature of an asset and can potentially be diversified or the risk of a price change in an investment due to factors related to the issuer or, in the case of a derivative, the issuer of the underlying investment. - 'Spread risk' Measures the impact of changes to the swap spread, i.e. the difference between swap rates and government bond yields. - 'Stage 1' This represents financial instruments where the credit risk of the financial instrument has not increased significantly since initial recognition.
+Stage 1 financial instruments are required to recognise a 12 month expected credit loss allowance. - 'Stage 2' This represents financial instruments where the credit risk of the financial instrument has increased significantly since initial recognition.
+Stage 2 financial instruments are required to recognise a lifetime expected credit loss allowance. - 'Stage3' This represents financial instruments where the financial instrument is considered impaired.
+Stage 3 financial instruments are required to recognise a lifetime expected credit loss allowance. - 'Standard & Poor's' A credit rating agency. - 'Standby facilities, credit lines and other commitments' Agreements to lend to a customer in the future, subject to certain conditions.
+Such commitments are either made for a fixed period, or have no specific maturity but are cancellable by the lender subject to notice requirements. - 'Statutory' Line items of income, expense, profit or loss, assets, liabilities or equity stated in accordance with the requirements of the UK Companies Act 2006 and the requirements of International Financial Reporting Standards (IFRS). - 'Statutory return on average shareholders' equity' Statutory profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity. - 'STD' / 'Standardised Approach' A method of calculating Risk Weighted Assets that relies on a mandatory framework set by the regulator to derive risk weights based on counterparty type and a credit rating provided by an External Credit Assessment Institute. - 'Stress Testing' A process which involves identifying possible future adverse events or changes in economic conditions that could have unfavourable effects on the Group (either financial or non-financial), assessing the Group's ability to withstand such changes, and identifying management actions to mitigate the impact. - 'Stressed Value at Risk (SVaR)' An estimate of the potential loss arising from a 12-month period of significant financial stress calibrated to 99% confidence level over a 10-day holding period. - 'Structured entity' An entity in which voting or similar rights are not the dominant factor in deciding control.
+Structured entities are generally created to achieve a narrow and well defined objective with restrictions around their ongoing activities. - 'Structural hedge' / 'hedging' An interest rate hedge in place to reduce earnings volatility and to smoothen the income over a medium/long term on positions that exist within the balance sheet and do not re-price in line with market rates.
+See also 'Equity structural hedge' and 'Product structural hedge'. - 'Structural model of default' A model based on the assumption that an obligor will default when its assets are insufficient to cover its liabilities.